BerMacJrs/Macapagal_Bernardo_FIP/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

+## Usage :file_folder:
+Download the zipped code folder or fork the cloned repository to open the full file and view the website output and all associated code.
+The index.html file can be opened directly or the whole folder can be opened via MS Visual Studio Code.

+## Installation :wrench:
+There is no installation required at the moment.

 ## History :clock8:
 __Created on November 14, 2023__